openharmony/docs/en/application-dev/ability/fa-formability.md

 # FA Widget Development

 ## Widget Overview
-A Form ability presents a widget, which is a set of UI components used to display important information or operations for an application.
+A widget is a set of UI components used to display important information or operations for an application.
 It provides users with direct access to a desired application service, without requiring them to open the application.

 A widget displays brief information about an application on the UI of another application (host application, currently system applications only) and provides basic interactive features such as opening a UI page or sending a message.
-The widget client is responsible for displaying the service widget.
+The widget host is responsible for displaying the widget.

 Basic concepts:
 - Widget provider
   The widget provider is an atomic service that provides the content to be displayed.
 It controls the display content, component layout, and component click events of a widget.
-- Widget client
+- Widget host
-  The widget client is an application that displays the widget content and controls the position where the widget is displayed in the host application.
+  The widget host is an application that displays the widget content and controls the position where the widget is displayed in the host application.
 - Widget Manager
   The Widget Manager is a resident agent that manages widgets added to the system and provides functions such as periodic widget update.

 > ![icon-note.gif](public_sys-resources/icon-note.gif) **NOTE**
-> The widget client and provider do not keep running all the time.
+> The widget host and provider do not keep running all the time.
 The Widget Manager starts the widget provider to obtain widget information when a widget is added, deleted, or updated.

 You only need to develop widget content as the widget provider.
-The system automatically handles the work done by the widget client and Widget Manager.
+The system automatically handles the work done by the widget host and Widget Manager.

 The widget provider controls the widget content to display, component layout, and click events bound to components.

 ## Scenario

-Form ability development refers to the development conducted by the widget provider based on the Feature Ability (FA) model(fa-brief.md).
+Form ability development refers to the development conducted by the widget provider based on the [Feature Ability (FA) model](fa-brief.md).
 As a widget provider, you need to carry out the following operations:

-- Develop the lifecycle callback functions in **FormAbility**.
+- Develop the lifecycle callbacks in **LifecycleForm**.
 - Create a **FormBindingData** object.
 - Update a widget through **FormProvider**.
 - Develop the widget UI page.

 ## Available APIs

-The table below describes the lifecycle callback functions provided **FormAbility**.
+The table below describes the lifecycle callbacks provided **LifecycleForm**.

-**Table 1** FormAbility APIs
+**Table 1** LifecycleForm APIs

 | API                                                      | Description                                        |
 | :----------------------------------------------------------- | :------------------------------------------- |